 A Term Deposit itself is a clustering of the start and ending dates of the deposits and the money amount invested.
-This is depicted in figure 11.
+This is depicted in Fig. 11.
 A Long Term Deposit is a term deposit with a duration of more than 60 days.
-In figure 12 the details of a long term deposit are shown, including the subtype defining rule.
+In Fig. 12 the details of a long term deposit are shown, including the subtype defining rule.
 The Long Term Deposit type inherits all clustered types from Term Deposit, while not adding anything to this.
-Finally, the complete definition of the interest periods are given in figure 13.
+Finally, the complete definition of the interest periods are given in Fig. 13.

 This completes the schema of the example domain.
 When modelling a domain like this, the modeller has the choice of using as many layers of abstraction as the modeller sees fit.
 We only provide a mechanism to introduce these abstractions and are (initially) not so much concerned with the 'sensibility' of abstraction steps.
 One may, for example, argue that the example given in this section has been split up into too many abstraction levels.
-As argued in the introduction, defining guidelines to determine abstractions during a modelling process would be a violation of what the CDM Kernel tries to do: integration.
+As argued in the Introduction, defining guidelines to determine abstractions during a modelling process would be a violation of what the CDM Kernel tries to do: integration.
 Obviously, in practice one needs to make a choice of what set of modelling guidelines to use.
 However, the underlying repository (CDM Kernel) can remain the same!

 Sometimes, an analyst may want to see the entire schema.
 This is quite easy to do by uniting all clusterings into one large schema.
-From the above discussed schema fragments, one can derive the complete ORM schema as depicted in figure 14 by uniting all clusters.
-This is, however, still not the 'lowest' level at which an ORM diagram can be displayed, since we have used the standard abbreviations for simple identifications and the short notation for objectifications.
-Objectification is a concept we have not yet discussed in this paper.
+From the above discussed schema fragments, one can derive the complete ORM schema as depicted in Fig. 14 by uniting all clusters.
+This is, however, still not the 'lowest' level at which an ORM diagram can be displayed, since we have